INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys.

 - 22 Map of Japan Character Street in First Avenue Tokyo Station

-- 24 Looking for MORE SUPER DOOPER FUN things to do in TOKYO with kids?
+- 24 Looking for places to shop in Tokyo with kids?

 Happily, for Japanese characters lovers, there is a place on the B1F floor of First Avenue Tokyo Station called Tokyo Character Street Shopping arcade.